Stadler FLIRT: Estonia

-Elron ordered 18 electric (6 4-car and 12 3-car) and 20 diesel (6 4-car, 8 3-car and 6 2-car) broad-gauged trains.
+Elron ordered 18 electric (6 four-car and 12 three-car) and 20 diesel (6 four-car, 8 three-car and 6 two-car) broad-gauged trains.
 By June 2014 all 38 trains were delivered.
 This has been the first time FLIRT DMUs were produced.
-First 5 trains went into service on 1 July 2013 and by January 2014 all old trains were replaced by the new ones.
-On 16 April 2014 one of the new DMUs that had been operating for just 5 months had an accident near Raasiku (truck collision).
+First five trains went into service on 1 July 2013 and by January 2014 all old trains were replaced by the new ones.
+On 16 April 2014 one of the new DMUs that had been operating for just five months had an accident near Raasiku, a collision with a truck.
 The unit was badly damaged.
-It will go back into service by 2015 when the two damaged carriages will be replaced with new ones.
+It went back into service in 2015, and two damaged carriages were replaced.

 In November 2014, Elron initiated an investigation into suspected flaws in some diesel trains.
 Two different build flaws were found in many of the trains and faulty components were replaced under warranty.